krm35/encrypted-mailbox/README.md

   "sslSmtp": true,
-  "sslKeySmtp": "path to key if ssl for smtp", "sslCertSmtp": "path to cert if ssl for smtp", "attachments": "optional - path to the attachments directory" }
+  "sslKeySmtp": "path to key if ssl for smtp", "sslCertSmtp": "path to cert if ssl for smtp", "attachments": "optional - path to the attachments directory", "allowNonAdminSignUp": "boolean true by default -> anyone can sign up" }
 ```